Table of Contents

 CONNECTION='mysql://username:password@hostname:port/database/tablename' CONNECTION='mysql://username@hostname/database/tablename' CONNECTION='mysql://username:password@hostname/database/tablename'

-The use of CONNECTION
+The use of CONNECTION for specifying the

 connection string is non-optimal and is likely to change in